ioshomebrew/iTransmission-4/README.md

 <key>ENTITLEMENTS_REQUIRED</key>
 <string>NO</string>
 ```

-2. You may also want to change the minimum deployment target to your choice and the base SDK to your choice also.

 Build Script
 -----
 **Cydia Package**

 1. First you need to install macports
 https://www.macports.org/install.php

 2. Then you need to install dpkg
 sudo port install dpkg

 3. Then build the deb

 Installation